-Radiesse restores collagen, replenishes volume and refresh you for 1/3 less the cost.
+Radiesse restores collagen, replenishes volume and refresh you for 1/3 less the cost of other volumizing fillers

 Radiesse is our thickest calcium based dermal filler that immediately replenishes lost volume.
 It is also the only filler that stimulates the production of your own natural collagen!
 It’s clinically proven to last a year or more in many patients.
 Radiesse is frequently used for the liquid face lift, which when strategically placed provides the lift needed to diminish signs of aging.
 Radiesse is the only dermal filler to come in 1.5cc syringes, essentially giving you 3 syringes for the price of 2 syringes of another brand.

 To learn what Well Medical Arts and Radiesse can do for you click to book online at your convenience or call one of our patient care coordinators at 206-935-5689 to schedule a complimentary consultation.

 The Aging Process